Trewaters/SifuTrewaters/practice/signIn.md

 - 3/1/2017, I got an offer I couldn't refuse while working on the "Am-Fresh" app my wife and I thought of.
 Boy do I like to over extend myself!
 - 3/2/2017, Tonight is an SFNode meetup.
 Should be fun.
 - 3/6/2017, Missed a couple of days of practice and that is disappointing.
 I am trying to do as many days as possible using the GitHub katas.
 Happy Birthday!
 Today I am the Hitchhiker's Guide to the Galaxy answer to everything.
 Feels pretty good.
+- 3/8/2017, Going sailing today.
+Open up the NativeScript page to see what it has to offer.